Skip to main content

 Does this firm want employees to emphasize using generative AI workflows as often as possible?
 Or does this firm follow the principle that tasks should only be performed with AI if there is already a net time savings compared to non-AI processes after both performing the task and reviewing the output?

-philosophy-assistedAI-Assisted: Use AI only when there is a net time savings after task completion and review
+philosophy-assistedAI-Assisted: Use AI only when there is already a net time savings after task completion and review

 philosophy-againstFirmly Against: Minimize or prohibit AI use except where absolutely necessary